darbinreyes/subparprogrammer/web/udemy_web_bootcamp/MDN_intro_to_html.md

 ### What is a hyperlink?

+href = hypertext reference.
+title = tool tip.

+#### Document fragments = linking to a specific section on a page.

+add id attribute to a tag.
+Then use \# in href links.
+Works on current or other pages.

+id="This_section"
+href="index.html#This_section"
+href="#This_section" // Called a doc frag ref.

 ### Anatomy of a link

 ### A quick primer on URLs and paths

 ### Link best practices

+keep accessibility in mind.
+Blind folks.
+Don't be redundant.

+Links in the same site should be relative.

+download attribute sets default save file name.

+### E-mail links

+href="mailto:nowhere@mozilla.org"

+use "query term/notation" ?x=1&y=0 to set cc, bcc, subject, etc..

+## Advanced text formatting

+#NEXT: